 A full list of risk factors can be viewed here

 A chest radiograph should be requested for all patients with a suspected PE.
 It is usually normal or may reveal non-specific changes such as small pleural effusion.
 Rarely, a wedge shaped pulmonary infarction (see Fig 1 below) or regional oligaemia (Westermark sign) may be seen.

 Fig 1: Plain chest radiograph showing classical peripheral wedge shadow of pulmonary infarction

-The main purpose of the chest radiograph is to exclude conditions such as pneumothorax or infection which may give rise to the same presenting symptoms
+The main purpose of the chest radiograph is to exclude conditions and look for alternative diagnosis such as pneumothorax or infection which may give rise to the same presenting symptoms

 An ECG should be obtained to look for signs supportive of right heart strain such as right axis deviation, and to rule out an acute coronary syndrome.
 The most common ECG finding is a sinus tachycardia.
 Atrial fibrillation is present in approximately 20% of cases.

 ABG analysis may confirm hypoxia, evidence of hyperventilation and an increased Arterial-alveolar gradient.
 Whilst supportive of a pulmonary embolism these features are not exclusive to this condition and may be found in conditions such as pneumonia.

 Full blood count

 A full blood count may reveal a marked neutrophilia which may suggest a diagnosis of infection rather than infarction.

 Troponin levels may be elevated in acute pulmonary embolism, particularly massive PE.
 High levels suggest right ventricular strain or overload and can be helpful in prognosis and risk stratification (e.g. as an aid to decision making for thrombolysis in pulmonary embolism), but are not useful in the diagnosis of PE .